Atlae/Dispatch-Maker/README.md

 # Dispatch-Maker
-This Dispatch Maker v.4.0 takes an owner report (using Racoda's [owner report](https://github.com/dithpri/RCES/tree/master/owner_report)) and formats it into a BBCode dispatch.
+This Dispatch Maker v5.1 takes an owner report (using Racoda's [owner report](https://github.com/dithpri/RCES/tree/master/owner_report)) and formats it into a BBCode dispatch.

+## Disclaimer
+---
+Please use discretion when operating Dispatch-Maker.
+Please be cognizant of the character limit of dispatches and the spam that dispatches create.
+Please refer to the [NationStates Rules](https://forum.nationstates.net/viewtopic.php?f=16&t=260044#017) regarding spam as well.
 ## Process
 1. The dispatch making process is now new and improved!
 You only need to run one program instead of three.
 Run `allinone.py`.
     - It may yell at you that you may need to download the [sans](https://pypi.org/project/sans/) library (by Darcania/Zephyrkul).